 The Center for California Studies administers the Assembly Fellowship, Executive Fellowship, Judicial Administration Fellowship, and California Senate Fellowship (Capital Fellows) programs.
 Fellows are normally presumed to be strong candidates for admission to the MPPA program.

-We will continue to accept applications through March 1, 2016.
+We continue to accept applications through March 1, 2017.